 For more information, visit the Business Minor FAQ page.

-The minor is structured so students can easily complete the entire minor in three terms if they choose by taking two 4-credit classes per term.
-All classes except BA 101 are open to minors only, so students are a diverse mix of future music teachers, artists, counselors, health professionals, writers, performers, lawyers, engineers, non-profit managers, and more.
+The minor is structured so students can easily complete the entire minor in three terms if they choose by taking two to three 4-credit classes per term.
+All classes except BA 101 and FIN 218 are open to minors only, so students are a diverse mix of future music teachers, artists, counselors, health professionals, writers, performers, lawyers, engineers, non-profit managers, and more.

-Business majors may not use any of these classes, with the exception of BA 101, as business credit.
+Business majors may not use any of these classes, with the exception of BA 101 and FIN 218, as business credit.